Templates Manager

 # Latest-schema

-Latest-schema defines name of the schema repository of which built schema context is used for template validation.
-Latest-schema is used only if there is not 'uniconfig-schema-repository' query parameter when creating template.
-If 'uniconfig-schema-repository' query parameter is defined, latest-schema is ignored.
+Latest-schema is used only if the uniconfig-schema-repository query parameter is not defined when creating the template.
+If the query parameter is defined, latest-schema is ignored.

-# Configuration of the latest-schema
+# Configuring latest-schema

 Set the latest schema